 *For International Students Only

-Students should provide three recommendations from persons acquainted with their academic program and scholastic ability.
+Students should provide two recommendations from persons acquainted with their academic program and scholastic ability.
 These recommendations should be forwarded directly to the Director or Chair of the Department in which the applicant intends to specialize.
 The Department may set higher standards than the minimum requirements.
 These standards are available from the departments.

 Graduates of Tuskegee University or from other accredited institutions, which have substantially the same requirements for the bachelor's degree, are eligible to seek admission to graduate school.
 The applicant should request that transcripts be sent to the Tuskegee University Graduate School's office.